hlerenow/chameleon/README.md

 > Chameleon is ever-changing

-A web visual programming engine, help to build a web page with 5 minutes. every people can use it easy.
+A web visual programming engine, help to build a web page with 5 minutes. everyone can use it easyly.

 [Docs](https://hlerenow.github.io/chameleon/documents/) | [Demo](https://hlerenow.github.io/chameleon/)